PalKONadychany/RyzeHackPascal/README.md

 # RyzeHackPascal
 repository of pascal files for students of GUH
 ## Purpose?
-Im just learning how git works, don't mind me
+Im just learning how git works, so I did this as a personal dump for school assignments.
+If you want to copy them, be my guest
 Tady jsou nahranej nejake pascal programy z vyuky programovani na gymnaziu GUH.
 * Pokud to nemozes spustit, doporucuju program FPC.
 * Moc tu toho neni, mosi mi to poslat Jakub